Summer Session Course Information

 Prerequisite(s)/Permission of Instructor: 0-2 years of previous high school Spanish or permission by instructor.
 If students have previous experience with the language, a placement score must be on record.
 Spanish Background Questionnaire required.

-Meeting Times: Mondays, Tuesdays, and Wednesdays, 5-7pm EST
+Meeting Times: Mondays and Wednesdays, 6-8pm EST

 Course Description/Notes: Elements of Spanish begins a comprehensive presentation of the basic structures and vocabulary of Spanish fully integrated within a cultural framework.
 This is a communication–oriented course.
 Activities are designed to practice all language skills: listening comprehension, speaking, reading and writing.
 Class time will be devoted to oral communication as well as acquiring the learning techniques necessary to improve your language skills.
 This course counts as the equivalent of SPAN 101 and serves as a prerequisite for SPAN 102.

-VAHI 100 Introduction to Visual Art
+CANCELED - VAHI 100 Introduction to Visual Art

 Intro to Visual Art Summer Course